-Dr. Devan Ray Donaldson is an Associate Professor of Information Science in the Department of Information and Library Science (ILS) in the Luddy School of Informatics, Computing, and Engineering at Indiana University, Bloomington, where he directs the Master of Library Science Program and specializations in Archives and Records Management and Digital Curation.
-Donaldson is also Affiliated Faculty with the Data to Insight Center (D2I) at Indiana University.
-His research interests include: digital preservation, digital repositories, research data management, trust, and security.
-His research has been funded by the University of Michigan, Indiana University, the Regenstrief Institute, the Alfred P. Sloan Foundation, the Institute of Museum and Library Services, and the United States Department of Energy.
+Dr. Devan Ray Donaldson is an Associate Professor of Information Science in the Department of Information and Library Science (ILS) in the Luddy School of Informatics, Computing, and Engineering at Indiana University Bloomington, where he directs the Master of Library Science program as well as specializations in Archives and Records Management and Digital Content, Curation, and Collections (DC3).
+Donaldson is also Affiliated Faculty with the Data Science Program and the Data to Insight Center (D2I) at Indiana University.
+His research interests include: archives, digital preservation, digital repositories, data sharing practices, data quality, mass digitization, research data management, trust, and security.
+His research has been funded by the University of Michigan, Indiana University, the Alfred P. Sloan Foundation, the Institute of Museum and Library Services, the Regenstrief Institute, and the United States Department of Energy.

 He holds a Ph.D. in Information from the University of Michigan, a M.S. in Library Science from the University of North Carolina at Chapel Hill and a B.A. in History from the College of William and Mary in Virginia.
 In 2005, he studied abroad at Oxford University, Hertford College.

 He has been a Bill and Melinda Gates Millennium Scholar (2002-2015), a Horace H. Rackham Merit Fellow (2008-2015), an Edward Alexander Bouchet Graduate Honor Society Member since 2012, and a Research Data Alliance (RDA) US Data Share Fellow (2015-2016).
-Donaldson is a recipient of the 2017-2018 Indiana University Trustees Teaching Award.
+Donaldson is a recipient of the Indiana University Trustees Teaching Award (2017-2018) and the Luddy Faculty Recognition Award (2024).
+Donaldson was appointed to the Biomedical Informatics, Library and Data Science (BILDS) Review Committee for the National Library of Medicine (2018-2021).
+He was recently selected to participate in the inaugural cohort of the Enhanced Mentoring Program with Opportunities for Ways to Excel in Research (EMPOWER) at Indiana University’s Bloomington campus.

 On his personal time, Dr. Donaldson enjoys attending church, singing, dancing, bowling, attending sports events and concerts as well as visiting with family and friends.